isaacnmm/pestpolicy-hugo2XX/content/posts/what-animals-eat-bed-bugs/index.md

 Further, roaches will love dirty homes as they'll easily get bread crumbs and leftover food - but they won't be super effective against bed bugs like foggers, traps, and sprays.
 Despite that roaches will east the bed bugs, the rate of exterminating them is too slow while the bed bugs reproduce too fast.
 Also, roaches tend to bite humans and contaminate their food.

-But as natural scavengers, roaches will eat both bed bug eggs and their adults - but it won't be possible to exterminate the entire bed bug colony since the [bed bugs do fast reproduction. ](https://www.terminix. com/blog/bug-facts/how-fast-do-bed-bugs-spread/) - In summary, roaches will predators on bed bugs - as they'll feed on most things that'll act like food - but they won't eat and eliminate the whole colony of bed bugs in the house.
+But as natural scavengers, roaches will eat both bed bug eggs and their adults - but it won't be possible to exterminate the entire bed bug colony since the [bed bugs do fast reproduction. ](https://www.terminix.com/blog/bug-facts/how-fast-do-bed-bugs-spread/)- In summary, roaches will predators on bed bugs - as they'll feed on most things that'll act like food - but they won't eat and eliminate the whole colony of bed bugs in the house.

 - Thus, it is better to employ chemical bed-bug killers or even engage a professional exterminator to clear the whole colony of bed bugs in your residence and house.

 ###  3. Pharaoh Ants

-From all the ant species, pharaoh ants are the best documented to [kill or attack bed bugs](https://pestpolicy.com/do-ants-kill-bed-bugs/).
-Further, they'll draw attention or pinpoint (give away) the specific hiding areas of the bed bugs.
-The [Pharaoh ants](https://en.wikipedia. org/wiki/Pharaoh_ant) consider bed bugs as a great diet - but they're threatening to humans.
+From all the ant species, pharaoh ants are the best documented to [kill or attack bed bugs](https://pestpolicy.com/do-ants-kill-bed-bugs/).Further, they'll draw attention or pinpoint (give away) the specific hiding areas of the bed bugs.
+The [Pharaoh ants](https://en.wikipedia.org/wiki/Pharaoh_ant)consider bed bugs as a great diet - but they're threatening to humans.

 The ants will help manage large bed bug infestations - the 1/16-inch workers will be honey-colored.